quartx-analytics/calllogger/docs/plugins.rst

       port: /dev/ttyUSB0
       rate: 9600

-.. note:: The name for the plugin settings need to be the exact name given to the plugin class
+.. note:: The name for the plugin settings needs to be the exact name given to the plugin class.

 Record API